COVID-19 Information

 Program Details

 The Finance – Business program provides students with the skills and training required to work in a variety of areas within financial services including, personal banking, financial planning, firms dealing with pension plans, scholarships, educational savings plans, and investments funds.
-In addition to a foundation in business, learning is focused on a range of areas including, personal financial management, taxation, and retirement planning, investments and estate planning., with an emphasis on training in financial services.
+In addition to a foundation in business, learning is focused on a range of areas including, personal financial management, taxation, retirement planning, investments and estate planning.
 Graduates of this program possess skills in financial analysis, planning and control.

 Students learn how to: